musacam/Sign_Language_Translator/README.md

-# Sign_Language_Translator
+# Sign Language Translator

-Sign Language Translator project for final capstone project at Bahçeşehir University.
+AI interpreter for Turkish Sign Language project for final capstone at Bahçeşehir University.

-## How to run
+## How to Run

 Load the needed modules.
 I am too lazy to create requirements text file.
+If you added new inputs you need to train the data first.
+But you can use our trained model.
+If you are ready to go just download and run `final.py`.

+## What Are Those Python Files

 `cam_capture.py` for produce input data.
+You need to add filepath to the project and when running this press on keyboard that you are giving to the input.

-`train.py` for training and create json and h5 model.
+`train.py` for training and create trained model.
+Don't forget!
+Everytime you add input, you need to update classifier.fit function.

 `final.py` for testing and observing result part.

+`rotate_images.py` for enlarge the dataset and avoiding the mirror match.

 `segment.py` and `threshold.py` for development purposes only let us handle it.